AbberiorInstruments/ImspectorDocs/docs/faq.rst

 the STOP button, i.e. the one with the square on it).
 You can see available configurations in the 'Configurations' live dialog and change between them by clicking on the entries.
 You can then edit the settings independently for each of them.
-Usually this is a way to combine e.g. an overview scan and the measurement in the same template but there is an option :menuselection:`&Mesurement --> Loop Through Property Sets` that does exactly what you want.
+Usually this is a way to combine e.g. an overview scan and the measurement in the same template but there is an option :menuselection:`&Measurement --> Loop Through Property Sets` that does exactly what you want.
 It will run a measurement for each 'Property Set' in the order they are defined.
 More sophisticated control will only be available when Imspector finally has python embedded as a scripting language.